dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 This includes question text, reference answer, student answers and scores.
 Because XML is fairly easy to process, the code was written to load the data direcly from the XML files each time the model was tested.
 The files were also quite small, so this provided little overhead.

-Several additional helper funtions that leverage *xml.dom.minidom* were written to extract the desired fields from the SEB question files (*read_xml_qanda()* and *get_xml_elements()* ).
+Helper funtions that leverage *xml.dom.minidom* were written to extract the desired fields from the SEB question file.
+These functions leverage DOM parsing to extract the single and multiply occuring data (student answers) by iterating through the XML DOM.

 **Answer Encoding**

 The next step is to generate a vocabulary and map the text words to a list of numbers.
 This step also determinew the longest sentence used later for padding all answer vectors to the same length.

-The enconding is done by the fuction, *generate_data()*, in */source/utils*.
-The *genereate_data()* function calls an number of other functions that build the vocuabulary and map the words to that vocabulary.
-The vocabulary is generated by concatenating all the answers into a single text string, cleansing the string and creating a word dictionary with unique integer ids.
+The enconding is done by first building the vocuabulary.
+The vocabulary is generated by concatenating all the answers into a single text string, cleansing the string and creating a word dictionary with unique integer ids.The answers are then maped the words basd on unique integer index to the vocabulary.

-The encoded answer vectors are padded based on the longest answer found in the test data.
+The encoded answer vectors are padded based on the longest answer found in the test data using a function provided by the Keras library (keras.preprocessing.sequence.pad_sequences).

 The data is then randomized by adding the predictor column (correct answer) to the answer vectors and using the DataFrame reindexing feature with np.random.permutations.

-The data is then split back into answsers and labels and passed back to load_seb_data() for train_test_split().
+After randomizing the order, the data is then split back into answsers and labels read for dividing into train and test datasets.

 **Train and Test Data**
 The final step is to use sklearn.model_selection.train_test_split using a 30% split to generate the  X_train, y_train, X_test and y_test data.
 These along with the vocabulary and the length of the answer vector (needed for the Embedding layer) are returned for use in the modeling phase.
 This data is also stored in train.csv and test.csv with the label prepended in the first column for use in Sagemaker models.

 #### SAG Preprocessing ####

 Because of the complexity of the SAG raw data as documented in the **Data Exploration** section above, the raw data was preprocessed once and converted to csv with a set of python commands that ultimately generate the question.csv and answer.csv.
 Once completed the creation of the train and test data is done using the same approach as with the SEB data above.
+Pandas is leveraged heavily to read and write CSV files and to manipulate data in memory.
+Featurs such as adding columns to an existing Dataset read from a CSV and splitting data are often leveraged.

 *Manual Steps*

-1. The needed data files are found into separate files:
+1. The needed data must be extracted from multiple files:
     * Questions: data/ShortAnswerGrading_v2.0/data/sent/questions
     * Correct Answers: data/ShortAnswerGrading_v2.0/data/sent/answers
     * Scores: data/ShortAnswerGrading_v2.0/data/scores/1.1/ave.  (one file per question)